wormholelabs-xyz/example-messaging-executor/README.md

 - Request for Execution events in order to perform the requested executions per their SLA.
 - Add Relay Instructions events in order to support providing additional payment for transactions which are invalid due to underpayment or fail due to insufficient gas errors.

+> 💡 Note: There is no inherent on-chain protection against repeating relay attempts.
+Such a mechanism is entirely up to the discretion of the Relay Provider.

 #### Executor Contract

 On every supported chain, there will exist a stateless, permissionless, Executor Contract which can be used to make an Execution Request given an Execution Quote.